nikiwlan/BA-Deepfake-Detection-Utils/icpr2020dfdc/README.md

     ```sh
     python3 results/process_prediction_values_and_compute_metrics.py --threshold [value] --propThreshold [value] --dataset [dataset_name]
     ```
     - `--threshold`: Threshold value.
+This value determines the cutoff point for classifying predictions as positive or negative.
+For example, predictions above the threshold are classified as positive, and those below are classified as negative.
+Adjusting this value changes the sensitivity of the classification.
     - `--propThreshold`: Probability threshold value.
-    - `--real_path`: Path to the .txt file with real video predictions.
-    - `--fake_path`: Path to the .txt file with fake video predictions.
+This value defines a range around the main threshold to further refine classifications, potentially excluding uncertain predictions.
-    - `--dataset FF++`: Specifies the dataset name, and is used to dynamically create and save the results and plots into corresponding directories based on this dataset name.
+    - `--dataset FF++`: Specifies the dataset name.
+It uses the dataset to determine which prediction .txt files to use.
+It then dynamically creates and saves results and plots in appropriate directories based on this dataset name.

    **Example Command**
    ```sh